El Niño & La Niña (El Niño-Southern Oscillation)

 The pattern can shift back and forth irregularly every two to seven years, and each phase triggers predictable disruptions of temperature, precipitation, and winds.

 These changes disrupt the large-scale air movements in the tropics, triggering a cascade of global side effects.

 El Niño is weakening and should be gone by early summer.
 Meanwhile, conditions are favorable for La Niña to emerge within 6 months.
-Neither phase of ENSO has a strong influence on U.S. temperature and precipitation patterns in the summer.
-However, if La Niña develops, it tends to suppress hurricane activity in the central and eastern Pacific basins, and enhance it in the Atlantic.
+Neither phase of ENSO has a strong influence on summer temperature or precipitation in the U.S. However, if La Niña develops, it tends to suppress hurricane activity in the central and eastern Pacific basins, and to enhance it in the Atlantic.

 U.S El Niño & La Niña impacts